 Published By Janet Gershen-Siegel at April 4, 2018

-Does your small business have a good business credit score?
+Does your company have a good credit score for business?
 Does it have a credit score for business at all?

 Let’s take a look at the three business credit reporting agencies and solve this mystery once and for all.

 Usually, even businesses which use credit sensibly will get a medium-low risk rating.
-As might be expected, well-established businesses will have a much easier time getting a low-risk rating.
+As you might expect, well-established businesses will have a much easier time getting a low-risk rating.

 A decent Experian score for your small business is 76-100.

 Dun & Bradstreet’s PAYDEX score ranges from 0 to 100.
-A PAYDEX score is based on payment records which is either reported to the CRA or is reported to data-gathering businesses partnering with the CRA.
-D & B uses this information, in addition to a credit score and financial stress score, to advise just how much credit a creditor ought to extend to your small business.
+A PAYDEX score has its basis in payment records.
+These are either reported to the CRA or is reported to data-gathering businesses partnering with the CRA.
+D & B uses this information, in addition to a credit score and financial stress score.
+This is to advise just how much credit a creditor ought to extend to your small business.

 Your business’s credit rating ranges from 1 to 5.
 1 is the best score.
 This matches your business with other companies with similar payment histories.
 The figure shows how frequently those small businesses tend to pay in a timely manner.
 This data can help lenders to understand your company’s standing.
 However, it does not really reflect all of the payment information from your company.